 Q: What kind of programming does this program offer?

-A: Programming is centered around leadership, communication, and transferrable career skills.
+A: Programming is centered around interdisciplinary connections, communication, and St. Louis community impact.
 Highlights of 2024 programming include:

 • Introduction to the St. Louis community